pudly/schmopera-hugo/content/articles/talking-with-singers-jennifer-zetland.md

 related_people = []
 short_description = "\"I love to tell stories and I love great music, and I can't imagine a better blend of the two!
-That I get to do it for a living constantly astonishes me, no exaggeration.\"" slug = "talking-with-singers-jennifer-zetlan" title = "Talking with singers: Jennifer Zetland" youtube_url = ""
+That I get to do it for a living constantly astonishes me, no exaggeration.\"" slug = "talking-with-singers-jennifer-zetlan" title = "Talking with singers: Jennifer Zetlan" youtube_url = ""

 +++